Low-Gradient Aortic Stenosis With Preserved LVEF

 Patients with paradoxical LF-LG AS and NF-LG AS have increased risk of mortality compared with other subtypes of AS with preserved LVEF, and improved outcome with AVR.

 Debate continues regarding the clinical impact of LF-LG AS with preserved LVEF.
 Clinical confounders include concern that measurement error could incorrectly establish a diagnosis of LF-LG severe AS, and that ‘low-flow’ AS could be incorrectly diagnosed without documentation of LF (stroke volume index <35 ml/m2).
 Using available literature in a meta-analysis, this study provides further support that patients with true LG severe AS (with either LF or NF) are at increased mortality risk, and have improved outcomes associated with AVR.

-Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD & Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Interventions, CHD & Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease
+Clinical Topics: Cardiac Surgery, Congenital Heart Disease and Pediatric Cardiology, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and CHD and Pediatrics, Cardiac Surgery and VHD, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Interventions, CHD and Pediatrics and Quality Improvement, Interventions and Imaging, Interventions and Structural Heart Disease

 Keywords: Aortic Valve Stenosis, Cardiac Surgical Procedures, Diagnostic Imaging, Heart Defects, Congenital, Heart Valve Diseases, Heart Valve Prosthesis, Mortality, Outcome Assessment (Health Care), Stroke Volume, Survival, Ventricular Function, Left